warmshowers/Warmshowers.org/sites/all/modules/contrib/thickbox/README.txt

 Configuration:
 -------------
-If you use the image module there is a setting that will automaticly activate Thickbox for all image nodes.
+If you use the image module there is a setting that will automatically activate Thickbox for all image nodes.